Steyn Huizinga

 2023-09-28 6 min read AWS

-Security is a shared responsibility As you might have read in my previous posts, public cloud itself should be considered as very secure.
+As you might have read in my previous posts, public cloud itself should be considered as very secure.
 For major cloud providers such as AWS security is key.
 Security incidents would destroy AWS’ business so they are fully committed to prevent this from happening.
 Their almost unlimited access to security talent, extensive knowledge, years of experience, enormous budget, benefit of building things from scratch etc etc are indicators that security is serious business.
-Continue reading
+And looking at the reported incidents compared to the size and scope of their services is impressive.
+If you are wondering which incidents have been reported, see here.
+No doubt about security of the cloud.

 High-performance computing on AWS